hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Settings updated.
 ```

-Now if you message a node it will receive an output including your address:
+Now, if you message a node, it will receive an output including your address:

 ```
 #### NODE RECEIVED MESSAGE ####